ducknuk/Asus-X542UQ-Hackintosh/README.md

 # Asus X542UQ Catalina Hackintosh
-This repository provides you the material of installation the Catalana Hackintosh opencore.
+This repository provides you the material of installation the Catalana Hackintosh with Opencore.
 Here you can find RELEASE and DEBUG versions.
 Feel free to ask questions and make contributions

 <br>